Chiranth7954/megaroster/README.md

 * Add a delete button to every list item that removes the name from the list when clicked.
 * Persist the student data using window.localStorage.
+* Allow the editing of student names after they’re already in the list.

 ## Super Mega Bonus Credit Hyper Fighting